nexus-technolgy/logger/README.md

 ### Replacement for `console`

 All logging events are called with the same factory functions defined in `console`.
-If the terminal where the `logger` is sending output to does not support the relevant factory, the outpur is redirected to the `log` factory.
+If the terminal where the `logger` is sending output to does not support the relevant factory, the output is redirected to the `log` factory.

 It should be possible to search and replace `/console(\.[a-z]{3,5})/` with `logger$1` across your project to implement `logger` everywhere there exists a `console.<level>` command, however this may need a global definition for `logger`, or